noorakoo/contacts-list/README.md

 # contacts-list
 A simple contacts list for adding and deleting contact information.
+Includes some built-in mock data.